An Amazing Race theme party is a fun and fast-paced idea that’s great for teens and adults. Here’s how to plan an event with no road blocks!

 Since this is a movable party, you really don’t need too many decorations.
 However, if you’re getting together for food and drinks at the end of the evening, you might incorporate an international theme into your decorations.
 Use things like maps, travel posters, and international flags.

-International Party Supplies
+International Flag Party Supplies

-International Flag Banner
+International Flag Whirls

 Since this is an Amazing Race theme challenge, you should have a nice prize for the winner.
 On the show that means one million dollars.
 Here are some less expensive options: